Introduction of T Levels

 - A levels for students who wish to continue academic education

-T Levels are based on the same standards as apprenticeships, designed by employers and approved by the Institute for Apprenticeships and Technical Education (the Institute).
+T Levels are based on the same standards as apprenticeships, designed by employers and approved by Skills England.

-T Levels differ from an apprenticeship.
-T Levels prepare students for work, further training or further study.
-An apprenticeship is typically 80% on-the-job and 20% in the classroom and is more suited to those who want to earn a wage and learn at the same time, and are ready to enter the workforce at age 16.
+T Levels differ from apprenticeships.
+T Levels are predominantly classroom-based (with typically 20% of time spent on the industry placement) and prepare students for work, further training or further study.
+An apprenticeship is typically 80% on-the-job and 20% in the classroom and is more suited to those who want to earn a wage and learn at the same time and are ready to enter the workforce at age 16.

 How T Levels have been developed

-Employers and providers work together to develop each T Level, with support from DfE and the Institute.
+Employers and providers work together to develop each T Level, with support from the Department for Education, Skills England and Ofqual.
 Groups of employers have defined the skills and requirements for each T Level course by participating in T Level panels.
 This ensures that students taking T Levels will develop the technical knowledge and skills required by employers in that industry.

 The T Level panels have developed the content for the technical qualifications which are part of each T Level programme, based on the same standards as apprenticeships.
 These plans are then tested and reviewed with students, education providers and additional employers.